bernatmv/webpack-2-workshop-material/1_example_es6/EXAMPLE_1_README.md

-- es6
+## Exercice 1

-- bundling
+    - Transpilation to ES6

+    - Bundling of multiple files into a single one

-- package.json & npm scripts
+    - Packaje.JSON and scripts